-Get Christmas or birthdays all wrapped up, with this guide to eco-friendly wrapping paper – from the reusable to the recyclable, and to the upcycled, and more.
+Get Christmas or birthdays all wrapped up, with this guide to eco-friendly gift wrapping ideas – from the reusable to the recyclable, to the upcycled, and more.
 I’ll also advise you on what types of wrapping paper to avoid.

-Did you know that each Christmas the UK bins the equivalent of 108 million rolls of wrapping paper, and gets through 40 million rolls of sticky tape?
+Did you know that each Christmas in the UK, we collectively bin the equivalent of 108 million rolls of wrapping paper, and get through 40 million rolls of sticky tape?
 These are some pretty shocking statistics.

 The good news is the answer is a resounding yes!
 Thankfully, there are ways to make our Christmases (and birthdays) a little more planet-friendly, without missing out on the fun of unwrapping gifts.
 Or watching our loved ones unwrap our carefully selected gifts.
 The best bit, am I right?

-Stylish Eco-Friendly Wrapping Paper Ideas for Christmas and Birthdays
+Stylish Eco-Friendly Gift Wrapping Ideas for Christmas and Birthdays

-In the sustainability hierarchy, reusing what you already have trumps all as the most eco-friendly option.
-As such, every Christmas and birthday I stash away all the gift bags we receive.
+In the sustainability hierarchy, reusing what you already have trumps all as the most sustainable option.
+As such, every Christmas and birthday I stash away all the gift bags we receive to wrap my gifts the eco-friendly way.

-After the gifts have been opened, I’m like a magpie swooping on the shiny bags!
+After the gifts have been opened, I’m like a magpie swooping on the shiny bags before they get damaged!
 I then remove any tape and labels and store them flat to keep them looking their best.
-Christmas-specific ones get squirreled away in the box with the Christmas decorations until next year.
-Any plain ones, or birthday bags, get placed in a cupboard ready to be used again for future present giving.

-At my partner’s workplace, they once did a gift bag amnesty in December.
-If you had too many gift bags that you couldn’t use, you could donate them.
-And if you needed some gift bags, you could take what you needed.
+At my partner’s workplace, they do a gift bag amnesty every December.
+If you had too many Christmas gift bags that you couldn’t use, you could donate them.
+The donations were then placed on a table, and if you needed some gift bags, you could take what you needed.
 I thought this was such a great idea to keep these bags out of the bin.
+I’d love to see more workplaces adopt this.
+Maybe one to suggest to your workplace?

-If you don’t think your artistic skills are up to par, then you could try printing the paper with a stamp or with a potato.
-Or you can skip that stage entirely – you don’t even have to paint the paper.
+If you don’t think your artistic skills are up to par, then you could try printing the paper with a stamp or with a potato, and an ink pad.
+Using ink to decorate means the paper can still be recycled.
+Or you can skip that stage entirely – you don’t even have to decorate the paper.
 I would just avoid using glitter, as it renders the paper unrecyclable.

 In a similar upcycling vein, I also store any tissue paper, ribbons, string, and other adornments that come our way.
 I keep them all in a little box in my kitchen and crack this out at birthdays and Christmases, to add a bit of fancy to our gifts.
 It’s a fun habit to get into – this box is always a delight to rifle through!

 Find the full tutorial here on Catherine’s blog.
-I love how Catherine has painted her tubes with a snowflake effect for a festive touch.
+I love how Catherine has embellished her tubes with a snowflake effect for a festive touch.

 The most sustainable way to approach Furoshiki is to use the existing fabric you already have.
 Perhaps you have a stash of fabric going spare?
 Simply cut the fabric into a good-sized square and seam the edge.
 Or perhaps you have a collection of vintage scarves that you don’t use.
 These would work wonderfully for gift wrapping.